 It lies about 6 kilometres from Ljubljana, the capital of Slovenia.
 It is situated in a natural environment, surrounded by six hectares of lawns.

-since its establishment at the beginning of the century, the Institution has been recognised through its creativity, innovation, international experience, and openness to new ideas.
+since its establishment at the beginning of the century, St. Stanislav’s Institution has been recognised through its creativity, innovation, international experience, and openness to new ideas.
 It has been valued in the Slovene educational and cultural environment as one of the best schools in the country.